jehoshua02/notes/reactjs/documentation-notes.md

 + How long have these addons been around and how long until they will be moved into core or utility lib?
 + How many lines of code are in react.js?
 + How many public, documented methods are in React api?
++ What is received by callbacks passed to `componentWillEnter` and `componentWillLeave` methods on `ReactTransitionGroup`?

 ## __TODO__ for these notes: